The Sun Rose as He Passed

 The Jesus Movement not only transformed individual lives but also reshaped the broader evangelical landscape.
 Churches like Calvary Chapel and the Vineyard Fellowship emerged from the movement, emphasizing Spirit-led worship and practical teaching.
 The movement also sparked the growth of contemporary Christian music, which made worship more accessible and relatable for younger generations.

 One of the most significant impacts of the Jesus Movement was its focus on evangelism.
-Events like Explo ’72, a massive gathering in Texas organized by Campus Crusade for Christ, brought together over 80,000 young people to worship and share their faith.
-The movement’s emphasis on reaching the lost and equipping believers for ministry remains a vital part of its legacy.
+Events like Explo '72, a massive gathering in Texas organized by Campus Crusade for Christ, brought together over 80,000 young people to worship and share their faith.
+The movement's emphasis on reaching the lost and equipping believers for ministry remains a vital part of its legacy, and shares the same current running through the Azusa Street Revival two generations before it.

 Lessons from the Jesus Movement